DawsonJay/jam-hot-project/AI-CONTEXT.md

 - Follow portfolio-profile project structure when creating files
 - Ask about capture system after important moments
 - Always include chat context when creating records

+## CRITICAL: Fruit Profile Creation Rules
+**⚠️ MANDATORY: When creating or updating fruit profiles, you MUST follow the [Fruit Profile Creation Specification](docs/fruit-profile-creation-specification.md) exactly.**

+### Strict Requirements:
+1. **ALL nutritional data** must come from USDA FoodData Central
+2. **ALL pectin and acidity data** must be from scientific literature
+3. **ALL images** must be from Unsplash with proper licensing
+4. **NO estimated or guessed values** - everything must be scientifically verified
+5. **ALL descriptions** must be factual, not marketing copy
+6. **ALL sources** must be documented and verifiable

+### Quality Assurance:
+- Cross-reference all data with multiple sources
+- Verify scientific names with botanical databases
+- Check image URLs are accessible
+- Ensure all values are within reasonable ranges
+- Complete the quality assurance checklist before finalizing

+### Failure to follow these rules will result in inaccurate data and compromise the project's scientific integrity.

 ## Portfolio Context
 This project is part of a larger portfolio strategy for Canadian immigration (Express Entry by Jan 2026).
 The Jam Hot project demonstrates AI/ML skills, full-stack development, and practical problem-solving - all valuable for the portfolio narrative.